turnly/turnly/apps/iam/README.md

 # Heimdall IAM — Identity & Access Management (SSO).

+**Solving AAA**

+We don't like to reinvent the wheel, we use Keycloak as an identity and access management solution.
+This open-source project is our core for authentication, authorization and accounting.

 Keycloak is a high performance Java-based identity and access management solution.
 It lets developers add an authentication layer to their applications with minimum effort.